dl1bz/svxlinkdb4rptr/README.md

 ...
 ```

-I got this information from the main operator of FM-Funknetz.de, the SVXLINK reflector statuspage https://status.thueringen.link was deactivated now for public use due to high server load because of too much status queries.
+I got this information from the main operator of FM-Funknetz.de, the SVXLINK reflector statuspage https://status.thueringen.link was **deactivated now for public use due to high server load** because of too much status queries.
-The dashboard running too without this status page, only the menu NODES is not available.
+The dashboard is running too without this status page, only the menu *NODES* is not available.
 If the public access will be back I don't know.
 Please ask the operators of FM-Funknetz for this and a possible new status URL if all will be available again.

 ----